sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-`.using` also accepts column names as string arguments.
+`.using` accepts column names as string arguments.
 It can be called multiple times.

 ```js
 sq.from`a`.join`b`.using('x', 'y').using`z`.query